05nelsonm/kmp-tor-resource/library/resource-frameworks-gradle-plugin/README.md

 # resource-frameworks-gradle-plugin

-This plugin is for the sole purpose of delivering Apple Frameworks to a project such that they can be included in the final Xcode project.
+This plugin is for the sole purpose of delivering Apple Framework(s) to a project such that they can be included in the final Xcode project.
 Unfortunately, there is no way around it; the final code signatures must match that of the application's in order to load `tor`.